by Niklas Göransson

 – Ah, when people tell you all about their seething misanthropy… while drinking with you at a concert or a festival, eh?
 Anyway, it’s obvious how deep this runs but I must say there are more important matters competing for my attention.
 Just pure honesty here, not trying to be arrogant.

-So what’s TEITANBLOOD’s move from here, focussing on your next album?
+So what’s TEITANBLOOD’s move from here, focusing on your next album?

 – Affirmative.
 There’s already some groundwork done, we have a general idea of the length, concept and artwork.
 Note that we never actually stop working but as I stated earlier – what could possibly be the point of reporting every step of the way?